auberginehill/toss-a-coin/README.md

                     </table>
                 </p>
             </ol>
-            <p>by which last reduction of the weight of the as the republic made a clear gain of one half.
-Still, however, so far as the pay of the soldiers was concerned, one denarius had always been given for every ten asses and that practice was prevalent until the state became dysfunctional.
+            <p>by which last reduction of the weight of the '<i>as</i>' the republic made a clear gain of one half.
+Still, however, so far as the pay of the soldiers was concerned, one <i>denarius</i> had always been given for every ten '<i>asses</i>' and that practice was prevalent until the state became dysfunctional.
 The impressions upon the coins of silver were two-horse and four-horse chariots, and hence it is that they received the names of '<i>bigatus, bigati</i>' and '<i>quadrigatus, quadrigati</i>'.[24]
-The 'as' kept diminshing in its value so that during the Cicero's time (106—43 BC) the 'as' had lost nearly all its value and the name 'as' had entered into idioms, such as...</p>
+The '<i>as</i>' kept diminshing in its value so that during the Cicero's time (106—43 BC) the '<i>as</i>' had lost nearly all its value and the name '<i>as</i>' had entered into idioms, such as...</p>
             <ol>
                 <h4>The Usage of '<i>as, assis</i>' in some of the Latin Idioms</h4>
                 <p>